CCrocilla/parkland/README.md

 ## **Features**

 - ### *__Database Schema__*:
-#### The database schema has been realize using the Software Wondershare EdrawMax and rappresent the database sctucture of Parkland:
+#### The database schema, representing the structure and organization of Parkland database, has been realized using the Software Wondershare EdrawMax defining the primary and foreign key between tables for optimal definition of parents and child tables.
+A representation of the used schema can be visualised below.

 <details>
     <summary>Click here for the Database Schema </summary>